ibm-wsc/cloud-native-linuxone/docs/index.md

     - Chee Yee for setting up the LinuxONE Community Cloud for the OpenShift Pipelines workflow

-    - `redhat-developer-demos` for sharing the `spring-petclinic` sample application, specifically Burr Sutter who did most of the development on the sample application
+    - The `spring` developers for creating the `petclinic` demo and the `redhat-developer-demos` for sharing the `spring-petclinic` version of sample application we started with